paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 Let's explain this class.

 - It's a standard Spring Controller with two request mapped methods, one for setting content and the other for getting content.

 - Both `setContent` and `getContent` methods inject themselves into the URI space of the `FileRepository`, namely `/files/{fileId}`, but handle all GETs and PUTs that are aplication/hal+json based; i.e. content.

-- We inject our `FileRepository` and our `FileContentRepository`.
+- We inject our `FileRepository` and our `FileContentStore`.
 Respectively, Spring Boot will ensure real implementations are injected (based on what Spring Data and Spring Content modules are found on the class path).

-- `setContent` uses the `FileRepository` to fetch the File entity  using the given `fileId` and then uses the `FileContentRepository` to save the given file input stream.
+- `setContent` uses the `FileRepository` to fetch the File entity  using the given `fileId` and then uses the `FileContentStore` to save the given file input stream.

-- Similarly, `getContent` uses the `FileRepository` to fetch the File entity using the given `fileId` and again use the `FileContentRepository` to fetch the associated content and stream it back to the client as the response.
+- Similarly, `getContent` uses the `FileRepository` to fetch the File entity using the given `fileId` and again use the `FileContentStore` to fetch the associated content and stream it back to the client as the response.
 We also use previosuly saved metdata `contentLength` and `mimeType` to set http headers appropriately.
 This will mean that browsers can handle the content correctly by launching the relevant desktop application.

 ## Create Web Client